-020503 Bill Combined (SCS SBs 194 & 189) S Small Business, Insurance & Industrial Relations Committee treatment program.
+020503 Bill Combined (SCS SBs 194 & 189) S Small Business, Insurance & Industrial Relations Committee workplace policy which warns that a positive test result will be deemed misconduct and may result in suspension, treatment intervention, or termination.

 SB 190 - This act deems a positive test result for controlled substances or for blood alcohol content of eight-hundredths of one percent or more as misconduct connected with work.
 Claimants suspended or terminated for a positive test result are ineligible for benefits.
-Such claimants may become eligible if they participate in a state-approved drug or alcohol
+Such claimants may become eligible if they participate in a state-approved drug or alcohol treatment program.